 For 1995/6 and subsequent years there is an obligation for any person who is chargeable to Income Tax (IT) or Capital Gains Tax (CGT) and who has not received a notice under Section 8 (or Section 8A in the case of trustees), to notify chargeability for any year of assessment within 6 months of the end of that year.
 Notice is to be given to an officer of HMRC.

 There is no requirement to notify chargeability where there is no liability to IT or CGT or where sufficient tax has been deducted at source to meet the net liability for the year unless

-- the taxpayer is liable to pay income tax at a rate that is higher than the rate at which any tax has been deduced at source, or
+- the taxpayer is liable to pay tax at a rate that is higher than the rate at which any tax has been deduced at source, or

-- the taxpayer is liable to a higher rate child benefit charge.
+- the taxpayer is liable to a High Income Child Benefit Charge (HICBC).